-- (a) National banks, or corporations organized by authority of any law of Congress, are prohibited from making a contribution or expenditure, as defined in §114.1(a), in connection with election to any political office, including local, State and Federal offices, or in connection with any primary election or political convention or caucus held to select candidates for any political office, including any local, State or Federal office. - (1) Such national banks and corporations may engage in the activities permitted by this part, except to the extent that such activity is foreclosed by provisions of law other than the Act. - (2) The provisions of this part apply to the activities of a national bank or corporation organized by any law of Congress in connection with both State and Federal elections.
+- (a) National banks, or corporations organized by authority of any law of Congress, are prohibited from making a contribution or expenditure, as defined in §114.1(a), in connection with election to any political office, including local, State and Federal offices, or in connection with any primary election or political convention or caucus held to select candidates for any political office, including any local, State or Federal office. - Such national banks and corporations may engage in the activities permitted by this part, except to the extent that such activity is foreclosed by provisions of law other than the Act.